dmochow/gca/index.md

 ## Granger Components Analysis Homepage

-GCA is an unsupervised learning algorithm that automatically identifies Granger causal connections in your data!
+GCA is an unsupervised learning algorithm that automatically identifies Granger causal connections in your data.

+The preprint is now available on [arXiv](https://arxiv.org/abs/2203.10679)

 Here you will find the latest features, beginning with the original Matlab code.